-I started working in games in 2008 at EA (a short stint in the localisation studio the company has in my city).
-I've also worked for some mid-size and large game companies like Codemasters, Activision, Mercury Steam and Zynga on some high-budget games (or AAA, as we call it in the industry) like FC (previously FIFA) and Guitar Hero Live.
+I started working in games in 2008 at EA (a short stint in the localization studio the company has in my city).
+I've also worked for some mid-size and large game companies like Codemasters, Activision, Mercury Steam and Zynga on some high-budget games (AAA, as we call it in the industry) like FC (previously FIFA) and also the latest installment of the Guitar Hero franchise, Guitar Hero Live.

-Something personal: from time to time I also enjoy hiking, reading about varied topics and travelling.
-Here you can see me in one of my summer trips.
+Something personal: from time to time I also enjoy hiking, reading about varied topics, swimming and travelling.